elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 * Possible difficulties during the execution of the DMP by individual partners may arise.
 Not all partners have the same skills and resources.
 * Possible problems with data exchange between partners can resurface during the project.
 * Consider contacting and establishing collaborations for depositing data with key repositories, e.g. setting up an {% tool "ena-compare-data-hubs" %} for depositing sequence data at the {% tool "european-nucleotide-archive" %}
-or collaborating with {% tool "biostudies" %}, that can provide a project-specific data collection for early data sharing and sustainable data publishing (as in, e.g., [this use case](https://www.ebi.ac.uk/biostudies/EU-ToxRisk/studies)).
+or collaborating with {% tool "biostudies" %}, that can provide a project-specific data collection for early data sharing and sustainable data publishing (see, for example, [this dedicated collection](https://www.ebi.ac.uk/biostudies/EU-ToxRisk/studies) for the [EU-ToxRisk](https://eu-toxrisk.eu/) project on toxicity testing and risk assessment)

 ### Solutions
 * The DMWG should have regular meetings to find appropriate solutions to arising data management issues.